-Andy Davies is Director of the London Universities Purchasing Consortium, a non-profit, collaborative buying organisation run by its Members, for its Members.
-LUPC’s aim is to maximise value for its Members in the acquisition of goods and services without causing harm to others.
-Andy is a career procurement professional with 25 years’ experience in both public and private sectors.
+Andy Davies is a career procurement professional with 30 years’ experience in both public and private sectors.
 Currently Responsible Procurement Manager with the Greater London Authority (GLA) Group, a strategic regional authority with powers over transport, policing, economic development and fire and emergency planning and an £11bn annual procurement spend.
-With a degree in architecture from the University of Westminster, he spent 10 years at London Underground before establishing a UK procurement function for a building materials group.
-Andy then founded and led a 45-strong procurement function at a large local authority with an annual spend of £500m, followed by spells with both the UK fire and police services, where Andy developed a specialism in collaborative procurement, which he brings to the job as Director of LUPC.
-Andy is a Fellow of the Chartered Institute of Procurement and Supply and has an MBA from Kingston Business School in London and was named among the 2018 UK Top100 Corporate Modern Slavery Influencers’ Index.
+With a degree in architecture from the University of Westminster, Andy spent 10 years at London Underground before establishing a UK procurement function for a building materials group.
+Andy then founded and led a 45-strong procurement function at a large local authority with an annual spend of £500m and spent nine years as Director of the London Universities Purchasing Consortium.
+Andy is a Fellow of the Chartered Institute of Procurement and Supply, has an MBA from Kingston Business School in London and was named among the 2018 UK Top100 Corporate Modern Slavery Influencers’ Index.

 Dr. Aris Georgopoulos is Assistant Professor in European and Public Law at the School of Law of the University of Nottingham and Head of the Research Unit for Strategic and Defence Procurement of the Public Procurement Research Group (PPRG).
 Dr. Georgopoulos read law at the National and Kapodistrian University of Athens and the Catholic University of Leuven (ER¬ASMUS) in Belgium, after which he read for a PhD at University of Nottingham Law School.
 He has been a Global Governance Fellow at the Robert Schuman Centre for Advanced Studies (RSCAS) of the European University Institute (EUI) in Florence, and also a Grotius Fellow at the Law School of the University of Michigan.
 His research interests lie in the area of EU Law, public procurement law and policy, and public law.
 He has acted as expert advisor to national authorities and to international organisations and institutions in the area of public procurement regulatory reform.
 He has taught at Universities in the United States, China, Colombia, Italy, Malaysia and Turkey.